rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 send that job down the sending end of the channel.
 We’re calling `unwrap` on `send` for the case that sending fails, which might happen if, for example, we stop all of our threads from executing, meaning the receiving end has stopped receiving new messages.
-At the moment, though, we can't stop our threads executing; our threads continue executing as long as the pool exists.
+At the moment, though, we can’t stop our threads executing; our threads continue executing as long as the pool exists.
 The reason we use `unwrap`, then, is that we we know the failure case won’t happen but the compiler can’t tell that.

-But we're not quite done yet!
+But we’re not quite done yet!
 In the worker, our closure being passed to `thread::spawn` still only *references* the receiving end of the channel.
 Instead, we need the closure to loop forever, asking the receiving end of the channel for a job, and running the job when it gets one.
 Let’s make the change